AntMouss/Novelties-detection-project/README.md

 In our case , a percentile is a similarity score below which a given percentage k of scores in its frequency distribution falls (exclusive definition) or a score at or below which a given percentage falls (inclusive definition).
 For example, the 90th percentile is the similarity score below which (exclusive) or at or below which (inclusive) 90% of the scores in the distribution may be found:

+you can see a representation of the 90th percentile of a normal distribution below.

 ![percentile-normal-curve](src/normal_percentile.png)

-We classifie similarity between window as percentile ranges which means a window similarity could be for example 1-5% or 5-20% ... rarely high or low: example of percentile ranges:
+We classifie similarity between window as percentile ranges which means a window similarity could be for example $1-5%$ or $5-20%$ ... rarely high similarity or low similarity: representation of percentile ranges below:

 ![percentile-ranges](src/normal_percentile2.png)

-_**Note**_ : we use normal distribution because we previously analyse the distribution of our similarity calculator that fit normal distribution
+_**Note**_ : we use normal distribution because we previously analyse the distribution of our similarity calculators that fit normal distribution (this distribution is more efficient to detect abnormal change).

 ### 6.API

-(Not available yet but you can see query swagger doc at https://127.0.0.1:5000/api/v1 )
+(Not available yet but you can see query doc at https://127.0.0.1:5000/api/v1 )

 ## Server Settings